CenturyLinkCloud/PublicKB/Support/backup-service-changes-faq.md

 ### Where will the Simple Backup Service be available?
 Where are the backups stored?

 The Simple Backup Service will be available for virtual machines and bare metal servers in all CenturyLink Cloud nodes, public and private.
-The availability will be introduced node-by-node as mentioned above.
+The availability will be introduced according to the timeline above.
 The storage targets for the backups will be located in regions around the world.
 These locations are in enterprise data centers that meet CenturyLink standards for availability, durability, security, and access.
 Customers can choose the target which make sense for the business needs and governance.
 Backup target regions tentatively include:

 * US East
 * US West